tusharvickey1999/Coursersa-Stanford-Graph-Search-Shortest-Paths-and-Data-Structures-Assignment/Week 2 Assignment/Readme.md

-# Dijsktra Single Source Shortest Path
+# Dijkstra Single Source Shortest Path
 This algorithm is designed to calculate shortest distance between a source and all other vertices in the graph.
 We can implement this algorithm using array(O(m*n)) or heap(O(m*logn)) but heap implementation gives better run time.
 heappush() : Used to push a element into heap and then bubble it up as required.